stef090/conn_pool_presentation/presentation/presentation.md

 ???
 The **postgres server process** is the parent of all processes related to database cluster management.
+As a client request a connection, the server process forks and creates a copy of itself in the **backend** process.

 Each **postgres backend process** handles all queries and statements issued by a connected client.
-Each backend process also allocates a local memory area for query processing.
-A backend process can only access one database at a time
+A backend process also allocates a local memory area for query processing.
+A backend process can only access one database at a time.

 All processes have access to a **shared memory** pool.
 All of the processes used by a PostgreSQL server use this shared memory to communicate with each other.
+The shared memory is also used for **shared buffers**, **locks and synchronization**, **caches**, etc.

 There are also background processes which use the shared memory, each with their own specific task: